wanez17/P2P-message-encryption-tool/README.md

-# P2P message encryption tool
- A simple javascript based tool for encrypting & decrypting text messages
+A simple javascript based tool for encrypting & decrypting text messages.
+It is simply an advanced version of Caeser's Cipher